-Now that you know what a credit union is and how they operate, let’s explore how credit unions and banks differ.
+Now that you know what a credit union is and how they operate, let’s explore credit unions vs. banks.

 Banks: Banks are for-profit organizations owned and run by shareholders.
 The main goal of banks is to maximize profits for their shareholders.

-Credit Unions: You must be eligible to become a member.
-Some credit unions are very restrictive about who can join, while others are open to anyone willing to pay a membership fee.
+Credit Unions: Some credit unions are very restrictive about who can join, while others are open to anyone willing to pay a membership fee.

-Credit Unions: Credit unions tend to offer fewer products than banks, especially when it comes to commercial banking products, like commercial loans.
-Credit unions also typically offer fewer investment products limited to checking and savings accounts and credit cards.
+Credit Unions: Credit unions tend to offer fewer products than banks, especially when it comes to commercial banking products.
+Credit unions also typically offer fewer investment products, limited to checking and savings accounts and credit cards.

 Banks: Banks typically have higher interest rates on loans and lower interest rates on deposit and savings accounts.
 Traditional banks also tend to have more and higher fees on accounts and services than credit unions.

-Credit Unions: Credit unions typically offer low or no-fee checking and savings accounts and services.
-And they tend to have the lowest interest rates on loans.
-As for interest rates on savings products, you’re likely to find that credit unions offer higher rates than banks.
+Credit Unions: Credit unions typically offer low- or no-fee banking accounts and services.
+Credit union-loan interest rates tend to be lower, yet their interest rates on savings products are typically higher than banks.

-Banks: Banks are insured by the Federal Deposit Insurance Corporation (FDIC), which provides deposit insurance for up to $250,000 per depositor, per account.
+Banks: Banks are insured by the Federal Deposit Insurance Corporation (FDIC), which provides deposit insurance for up to $250,000 per depositor, per account.1

 Credit Unions: Credit unions are insured by the National Credit Union Administration (NCUA).
-Like FDIC insurance, NCUA insurance guarantees up to $250,000 per person, per account.
+Like FDIC insurance, NCUA insurance guarantees up to $250,000 per person, per account.2

-While an online bank shares many of the same features as a traditional bank, there are some key differences that make online banks stand out.
-In order to understand the full breadth of how credit unions differ from banks, we have to look at banks within two distinct lenses: traditional banks and online banks.
+While an online bank shares many of the same features as a traditional bank, some key differences make online banks stand out.
+To fully understand how credit unions and banks differ from one another, we have to look at financial institutions through two distinct lenses: traditional banks and online banks.